grempe/grempe.github.io/_pages/contact.md

 Something I am passionate about is the ability for each of us to communicate freely while maintaining a sense of privacy in our communications.
-The right to privacy and security are not something given to us by goverments, they are fundamental human rights.
+The right to privacy and security are not something given to us by governments, they are fundamental human rights.

 Privacy and security are not at odds with each other, and are essential to the